What are tokens?

-If you’ve ever been to a casino or an arcade, you’re already familiar with the concept of tokens being used to represent value.
-In a casino, chips are tokens with different chips representing different dollar amounts.
+If you’ve ever been to a casino or an arcade, you’re already familiar with the concept of payments tokenization.
+In a casino, chips are tokens with different colors to represent different dollar amounts.
 In an arcade, quarters are converted into tokens that can then be used to play games.
 In each instance, these tokens only hold value at a specific establishment, meaning you could not walk down the street to a different casino or arcade and use these tokens.

-Now that we understand the basics of what a token is, it’s important to understand how tokens are created.
-Tokenization is described as the process by which sensitive personal information is replaced with a surrogate value, i.e., a token.
-That replaced value is stored in a PCI-compliant token vault owned by the token creator, which can be an entity such as an acquirer or issuer.
+Now that we understand the basics of what tokens are, it’s important to understand how they’re created.
+Payment tokenization is the process by which sensitive personal information is replaced with a surrogate value — a token.
+That replaced value is stored in a PCI-compliant token vault owned by the token creator, which can be an entity such as an acquirer, issuer, network or payment processor.

-In order to discover the value of a token, you need to present the token to the creator, and they will look up the original value.
-When using payment tokens, this value is not returned to the merchant but used to authorize a payment.
-This way, the merchant keeps sensitive data out of their systems so that hackers can never gain access to it.
+To discover the PAN a token represents, a merchant would need to present that token to its creator; the creator would then look up the PAN within their highly secure token vault.
+When using payment tokens, the creator does not return the PAN to the merchant, but instead uses it to authorize a transaction.
+This way, the merchant is able to keep sensitive data out of their systems, so that hackers cannot gain access to it.